You can watch a short film about The Paradoxal Compass here.

-Lady Chatterley’s Defendant and other Awkward Customers, an essay collection, is out with Just Press.
+Lady Chatterley’s Defendant and other Awkward Customers (2011), an essay collection, was published by Just Press.
 Here is the page about it on their website.
 If you would like to order a copy of this book please do so via the Just Press website – that way your money will go to the people who actually put in the work.

 A compelling collection… from a highly intelligent author